- Where is The University of the Cumberlands?

 - Do you offer athletic scholarships?

 - When is the best time to visit campus?

 The University of the Cumberlands is a small, private, Southern Baptist, liberal arts university located in Williamsburg, Kentucky on I-75.
 Williamsburg is a small, friendly town of about 6,000 people.

 A liberal arts education is a broad-based education in which a student studies a variety of different subjects in addition to concentrating on a particular area of study.
 The liberal arts education prepares the student for a lifetime of opportunities and changes.

-Enrollment for the 2010-2011 academic year for undergraduates was 1746.
-UC also has graduate work and a degree-completion program.
-Altogether UC has over 3300 students.
+Enrollment for the 2014-2015 academic year for undergraduates is 2,655, which includes full-time and part-time students.
+UC also has graduate degree programs and degree-completion programs.
+Altogether UC has over 5,737 this academic year.

 73% of UC’s students are from Kentucky.
 University of the Cumberlands also has students from 36 other states and 24 countries.